 We began analyzing changes in the bee community by comparing bee abundance, bee species richness, nesting strategy (above vs. below ground), and foraging strategy (polylectic vs. oligolectic).
-(Williams et al., 2010)(Moldenke & Neff, 1974)We calculated the differences between the mean abundances in the before and after sites for each year and analyzing the differences from before to after using a t-test (Stewart-Oaten et al. 1986).
+Trait data were compiled by an NCEAS working group (Williams et al., 2010).
+Data for bees missing from that data set was taken from Moldenke and Neff 1974 (Moldenke & Neff, 1974).
+We calculated the differences between the mean abundances in the before and after sites for each year and analyzing the differences from before to after using a t-test (Stewart-Oaten et al. 1986).

 We also looked at how the species composition of the bee communities changed over time and as a result of fire by using non-metric multidimensional scaling (NMDS) to compare the compositional distances between sites using the vegan package in R (R Core Team 2013).
+We used the Bray-Curtis dissimilarity index to perform the NMDS.
 We then ran a permutational multivariate analysis of variance (permanova) on these dissimilarities to determine whether the communities differed based on period (before, after), impact (burned, unburned), or the interaction between the two.
 Sites were nested within impact and year was nested within period.
-We estimated similarity percentages using SIMPER to examine the contribution of each species to the dissimilarity among communities in different periods and impacts (Clarke 1993, Warton et al 2012).